akeneo/CsvToAsset/README.md

 ```

 Then open `.env.local` to define the needed configuration vars:
-- `AKENEO_API_BASE` refers to the URL of your PIM Enterprise Edition, used for API calls.
+- `AKENEO_API_BASE_URI` refers to the URL of your PIM Enterprise Edition, used for API calls.
    For example, `http://localhost:80`.
    If you use Docker, set this value to `http://httpd:80` (or `https://httpd:443` if you use SSL).
 - `APP_ENV` refers to the `APP_ENV` of your PIM Enterprise Edition, used for direct bask calls.